Sarah Lindley Crease

 Sarah Lindley Crease (1826–1922) was a Canadian artist.

 Born in England, as the daughter of botanist John Lindley, Crease studied art with Charles Fox and Sarah Ann Drake.
 Her early works were botanical illustrations for her father's publications, such as The Gardener's Chronicle.
-She emigrated to Vancouver Island in 1859, where her husband, Henry Pering Pellew Crease, became a prominent Supreme Court Judge.
+Sarah married Henry Pering Pellew Crease on 27 April 1853 after a four-year engagement.
+She emigrated to Vancouver Island in 1859, where her husband was a barrister.
+He later would become a prominent Supreme Court Judge.
 Besides her seven children, Crease taught Sunday school in the Anglican church and was a volunteer and fundraiser for many local cultural institutions.
 She was a talented amateur as a painter and is noted for her many watercolours of the Hudson's Bay Company fort, the city of Victoria, British Columbia, and other British Columbia locales.
 In her later life glaucoma limited her ability to paint.
-Her body of work comprises a "detailed pictorial record of colonial British Columbia".
+In addition to her painting Sarah kept detailed diaries which depicted the complexities of daily life in British Columbia.
+Her cumulative body of work comprises a "detailed pictorial record of colonial British Columbia".
 Her fonds is in BC Archives, Royal BC Museum, part of Series MS-2879 - the Crease family collection.
+In 1896 she became Lady Crease after the knighting of her husband.
+Lady Crease remained active in her community until she broke her hip in 1919.